Election Information

 All voters will be asked for ID when voting in person.
 Most photo IDs must be unexpired or expired for no more than one year.
 If you vote by mail, you must include a photocopy of an acceptable photo ID in the designated photo ID envelope you receive with your ballot.
 Acceptable photo IDs include:

-Voters who do not have one of these forms of photo ID may fill out an ID Exception Form and cast a provisional ballot.
-The provisional ballot will be accepted for counting if the ID Exception form is accepted.
+Voters without an acceptable voter ID may fill out an ID Exception Form and cast a provisional ballot.
+The provisional ballot will be counted if the ID Exception form is approved by your County Board of Elections.

-• Completed Mail-in Ballot Return Deadline: Once you have completed your absentee ballot, it must be returned in person at a one-stop early voting site, received in person by your county Board of Elections office by 7:30 p.m. on Election Day, or postmarked on or before Election Day and received by 7:30pm on Election Day.
+• Completed Mail-in Ballot Return Deadline: Once you have completed your absentee ballot, it must be returned in person at a one-stop early voting site, received in person at your county board of elections office by 7:30 pm on Election Day, or returned by mail and received by 7:30 pm on Election Day.

 You can find more information about voting by mail and the request forms at: ncsbe.gov/voting/vote-mail.